livewire/livewire/docs/3_quickstart.md

 </html>
 ```

+## Register component's route

-Now, let's register a route to render our component.
-In your `web.php` file, you can register the route like so:
+In your `routes/web.php` file, you can register the component route like so:

 **routes/web.php**
 ```
 Route::livewire('/counter', App\Http\Livewire\Counter::class);
 ```

 Now, if you visit the `/counter` endpoint in your browser, you should see a blank page (we haven't added anything to the blade view yet).

+## Add "Counter" functionality

  Let's add some basic counting functionality to our component.
+Replace the generated content of your Counter component and view with the following:

 **App\Http\Livewire\Counter.php**
 ```